shaobeichen/gradient-theme/README.md

 # Please Note

-### 1. Ignore the "Damaged" Warning Prompt
+### 1. Ignore the "Corrupted" Warning Prompt

-Please note that since enabling the gradient effect modifies the core files of VSCode, VSCode will interpret it as a "damaged" core file, and you may see a warning prompt when restarting the editor, which you can safely ignore.
+Please note that since enabling the gradient effect modifies the core files of VSCode, VSCode will interpret it as a "corrupted" core file, and you may see a warning prompt when restarting the editor, which you can safely ignore.

 If you do not want to ignore the warning prompt, please consider carefully whether to use this theme.